Infectious Diseases Pharmacotherapy Residency (PGY2)

 About the Program

-The PGY-2 Infectious Diseases Pharmacotherapy Residency with the University of Houston College of Pharmacy and Cardinal Health Pharmacy Management Services is a 12-month residency experience in the heart of the Texas Medical Center (TMC), the world's largest medical center with more than 50 separate healthcare institutions.
+The PGY-2 Infectious Diseases Pharmacotherapy Residency with the University of Houston College of Pharmacy and Cardinal Health is a 12-month residency experience in the heart of the Texas Medical Center (TMC), the world's largest medical center with more than 50 separate healthcare institutions.

-The primary practice sites will be Cardinal Health Pharmacy Management Services and CHI St. Luke's Health - Baylor St. Luke's Medical Center, with elective opportunities at several other TMC institutions.
+The primary practice sites will be CHI St. Luke's Health - Baylor St. Luke's Medical Center and Cardinal Health, with elective opportunities at several other TMC institutions.
 Through required and elective rotations, the residency program is designed to develop expertise and clinical competence in pharmacotherapeutic, technological, and stewardship aspects of infectious diseases in various practice settings.

 The applicant must possess a Pharm.D. degree and PGY1 pharmacy practice residency or equivalent experience.
 Licensure in the state of Texas is required.
 Applicants must submit curriculum vitae, a letter of intent, an official copy of transcripts (either mailed with packet or directly from institution) and three letters of reference to the following address by 5:00 p.m.
 CST January 11, 2016: